-As I have already mentioned, there are two beautiful lakes in Valsugana and if you are visiting in the summer, you will be able to enjoy them at their best.
-Both of them are fantastic places for water sports and you can easily rent a sailing boat to go around the lake, or a kayak to visit all the hidden corners.
+Both lakes are fantastic places for water sports and you can easily rent a sailing boat to go around the lake, or a kayak to visit all the hidden corners.
 You can also SUP your way around it.

 Though both lakes are pristine and they have gorgeous views of the surrounding mountains, I prefer Levico Lake for it has very clear waters and several beaches – some right by the village and that actually get quite crowded (though never overwhelming), others a bit more hidden.
-Levico is also accessible to dogs – so it’s a perfect place if you are traveling with your furriends.
+There is a dog beach in Levico, too.

-In Levico, I also recommend going on a walk around the lake.
+In Levico, go on a walk around the lake.
 The trail is very easy to follow and you will be able to spot several swings from where people love to jump directly into the water.

 Go to a castle

-There are more castles in Trentino than I can possibly mention, and you should make it a point to add at least one to your itinerary for a week in Trentino.
-A few of them are scattered around Valsugana and are open to the public.
+There are many castles in Trentino, and you should make it a point to add at least one to your itinerary for a week in Trentino.
+A few of them are scattered around Valsugana and open to the public.
 Pergine and Ivano can both be visited and from there you will get splendid views of the valley.
-Castel Selva is located in Selva di Levico, a small fraction of Levico Terme and can reached by foot via a tral that starts in the village.
+Castel Selva is in Selva di Levico, a small fraction of Levico Terme and can reached by foot via a trail that starts in the village.

 Visit a winery